telerik/ajax-docs/controls/chart/client-side/client-side-api.md

 # Client-Side API

->caution  **RadChart** has been replaced by[RadHtmlChart](http://www.telerik.com/products/aspnet-ajax/html-chart.aspx), Telerik's client-side charting component.
+>caution  **RadChart** has been replaced by [RadHtmlChart](http://www.telerik.com/products/aspnet-ajax/html-chart.aspx), Telerik's client-side charting component.
 If you are considering **RadChart** for new development, examine the[RadHtmlChart documentation](ffd58685-7423-4c50-9554-f92c70a75138)and[online demos](http://demos.telerik.com/aspnet-ajax/htmlchart/examples/overview/defaultcs.aspx)first to see if it will fit your development needs.
 If you are already using **RadChart** in your projects, you can migrate to **RadHtmlChart** by following these articles:[Migrating Series](2f393f28-bc31-459c-92aa-c3599785f6cc),[Migrating Axes](3f1bea81-87b9-4324-b0d2-d13131031048),[Migrating Date Axes](93226130-bc3c-4c53-862a-f9e17b2eb7dd),[Migrating Databinding](d6c5e2f1-280c-4fb0-b5b0-2f507697511d),[Feature parity](010dc716-ce38-480b-9157-572e0f140169).
 Support for **RadChart** is discontinued as of **Q3 2014** , but the control will remain in the assembly so it can still be used.
 We encourage you to use **RadHtmlChart** for new development.
->

-##

->caution The client-side object and API of the control provide programmatic support for the[zooming and scrolling feature]({%slug chart/features/zooming-and-scrolling%})and are only available if you have enabled scrolling and / or zooming.
+>caution The client-side object and API of the control provide programmatic support for the [zooming and scrolling feature]({%slug chart/features/zooming-and-scrolling%}) and are only available if you have enabled scrolling and / or zooming.
->

 Methods: